Tsang-gi Ni: Return to China

-When Dr. T.G.
-Ni returned to China in 1924, he started to work at the Peking Union Medical College (PUMC) alongside a pioneer of Chinese physiology, Dr. Robert Kho-seng Lim.
-Dr. Ni then became one of the founding members of the Chinese Physiological Society, which was established on February 27, 1926.
+When T.G.
+Ni returned to China in 1924, he started to work at the Peking Union Medical College (PUMC) alongside a pioneer of Chinese physiology, Robert Kho-seng Lim.
+Ni then became one of the founding members of the Chinese Physiological Society, which was established on February 27, 1926.
 He was also a member of the Chinese Medical Association, the Chinese Medico-Pharmaceutical Association (中华医药学会), and the Science Society of China.

-From 1929 to 1930, Dr. Ni also took part in research, studies, and work at the University of Rochester in the United States, Plymouth University in England, and the University of Copenhagen in Denmark, where he worked with the Danish physiologist Poul Brandt Rehberg.
+From 1929 to 1930, Ni also took part in research, studies, and work at the University of Rochester in the United States, Plymouth University in England, and the University of Copenhagen in Denmark, where he worked with the Danish physiologist Poul Brandt Rehberg.

-When he left PUMC in 1932, Dr. Ni went to the Henry Lester Institute of Medical Research in Shanghai (上海雷士德医学研究所).
+When he left PUMC in 1932, Ni went to the Henry Lester Institute of Medical Research in Shanghai (上海雷士德医学研究所).
 In December 1941, the Institute was occupied by the Japanese and was severely damaged that it could not recover from even after the Japanese army's surrender in 1945.
 After Communism settled over the land in 1949, it became known as the Shanghai Industrial Institute in 1954 and later changed to Shanghai Research Institute of Food Industries (上海食品工业科学研究所).

-The Chinese Academy of Sciences published The Chinese Academy of Sciences 1949–1950 National Scientist Survey, which recommended 233 experts in thirteen groups – Dr. Ni was among 45 figures in the group of physiology, alongside R.K.S.
+The Chinese Academy of Sciences published The Chinese Academy of Sciences 1949–1950 National Scientist Survey, which recommended 233 experts in thirteen groups – Ni was among 45 figures in the group of physiology, alongside R.K.S.
 Lim and Hsien Wu.

-Legacy

-In addition to his medical accomplishments, Dr. T.G.
-Ni was the author of multiple publications between the years 1919 and 1950, writing more than forty papers in The Journal of Laboratory and Clinical Medicine, The American Journal of Physiology, The Journal of the Science, The Chinese Journal of Physiology (《中国生理学报》) and The China Medical Journal (《中华医学杂志》).

-He co-authored the first paper of Dr. R.K.S.
-Lim after Dr. Lim was appointed as head of the physiology department at PUMC.

 Tsang-gi Ni retired from the Shanghai Research Institute of Food Industries in 1958 and died on March 12, 1965.
-He was survived by his wife, one daughter, and two sons.